Speeding up Storybook with Brotli

 Adding brotli compression to our Storybook configuration is made convenient thanks to the to the brotli-webpack-plugin.
 First, install the plugin package as a dev dependency.

-One way we can test the Storybook output is by using http-server
+One way we can test the Storybook output is by using static HTTP server with the or flag enabled.
+Preview it locally by running the following command:

 You can verify the brotli encoding in the the Chrome DevTools Network tab.